avinashcodelabs/react-book/index.md

 Let's break this down,

 - `div#app`, this is where react application is going to be rendered (created), usually called mount-node or container-node.
-We can have N number of mount-nodes and each one should have corresponding `ReactDOM.render()` associated with them. so all of them can co-exist, also this makes easy in embedding the react application in other web projects.
+We can have N number of mount-nodes and each one should have corresponding `ReactDOM.createRoot().render()` associated with them. so all of them can co-exist, also this makes easy in embedding the react application in other web projects.
 - The `react` package holds the API for elements, components, state, props etc.
 - The `react-dom` package (react's browser DOM renderer) is bride between React elements tree and the browser DOM.
-Often, we only use it for mounting react application to the html page with ReactDOM.render()`.
+Often, we only use it for mounting react application to the html page with ReactDOM.createRoot().render()`.
 Likewise we have react-native as renderer for iOS & Android platform.
 - The complete list of React renderers is here `https://github.com/chentsulin/awesome-react-renderer`.
 - `React.createElement()` API is responsible for creating react elements like h1, div, input etc.
-- `ReactDOM.render(reactWhat, DOMWhere)` API is responsible for rendering the react elements to browser DOM (converting react elements or components to respective HTML DOM elements).
+- `ReactDOM.createRoot(DOMWhere).render(reactWhat)` API is responsible for rendering the react elements to browser DOM (converting react elements or components to respective HTML DOM elements).
 - The object(s) we create using React.createElement()/JSX is not HTML or DOM node, they are just object description/representation on HTML elements.
-When these object goes through renderer (ReactDOM.render()), then this function will decide/renders, how each object mapping to HTML elements in browser.
+When these object goes through renderer (ReactDOM.createRoot().render()), then this function will decide/renders, how each object mapping to HTML elements in browser.

 ### 3.3.
 React.createElement API